Table of Contents

 How Geography Shaped Economy and Subsistence

 Subsistence was the most direct expression of geography.
-The Pacific Northwest was not a land of agriculture in the traditional sense, but rather a land of intensive resource management.
+The Pacific Northwest was not a land of agriculture in the traditional sense, but rather a land of intensive resource management that demonstrated profound ecological understanding.

 The Centrality of Salmon

 Salmon was the economic and cultural keystone.
 The annual spawning runs of five species of Pacific salmon (Chinook, Coho, Sockeye, Pink, and Chum) brought an enormous influx of protein and nutrients from the ocean to the rivers and streams.
-Tribes closely managed these runs through careful harvesting, weirs, and burning to maintain spawning beds.
-The timing of runs dictated the seasonal round: villages would gather at specific fishing stations, processing and drying salmon for winter.
-The salmon’s life cycle itself was woven into origin stories and ceremonies.
+Tribes closely managed these runs through careful harvesting, fish weirs, and controlled burns to maintain spawning beds.
+The timing of runs dictated the seasonal round: villages would gather at specific fishing stations, processing and drying salmon for winter storage.

 Hunting, Gathering, and Marine Resources